-Increasing risks for SMB’s
+Increasing cyber security risks for SMB’s in 2022

 In the recent past, it was only the Fortune 500 companies that really needed to take care with data, storage and network security.
 But over recent years, there has been an increase in the number of SMB’s targeted by cyber criminals, causing varying degrees of damage.
 This is because, in the opinion of cyber criminals, SMB’s are potentially easier to breach.
 These businesses are perceived as having less-sophisticated security infrastructure than larger companies, with fewer trained people on hand to manage and respond to threats quickly and effectively.

 What are the predicted cyber security threats for 2022?

 So, what are the biggest threats to SMB’s in terms of cyber security breaches?
 And what kind of damage can these threats have?
 Well, here are the most common threats SMB’s have been tackling in recent years:

 Any cyber security threat for SMB’s will result in some system downtime, which can impact on your regular day to day activities, as well as trading and your business practices.
 This is because, for any SMB, the core IT systems are usually interconnected, and this means that any type of cyber security attack can easily spread from system to system, increasing the risk of the threat, and increasing the amount of damage caused.
 Pair this with fewer IT resources, including staff, and its understandable that SMB’s take longer to recover from cyber crime.

 Cyber attackers are often searching for financial gain, which is often taken from the company itself, or from their customers.
 And this means that for many SMB’s, loss of revenue is a very real threat accompanying cyber crime attacks.
 This also includes any lost opportunities or a loss in trading due to system downtime.